|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The tradition of serving stollen originated in Germany in the Middle Ages.
 Stollen is a moist, cake-like yeast bread studded with dried or candied fruits and dusted with snowy powdered sugar.

 This classic recipe for gluten-free miniature stollen loaves is absolutely delicious and makes 4 small loaves, perfect for sharing with gluten-free family and friends during the holiday season.

 Our gluten-free miniature stollen loaf recipe is a modified, dairy-free version of "Stollen," which appears in Complete Gluten-Free Cookbook by Donna Washburn and Heather Butt.
-Please read Cook's Notes before preparing this recipe!
+Please read the tips before preparing this recipe!

 - 2 tablespoons yeast (dry active)

 - 2 teaspoons xanthan gum

 - 1 teaspoon salt

 - 3/4 cup raisins

 - 1 cup coconut milk (canned light, or milk)